top of page

 a desperate desire to exorcise a nightmare

-by vomiting it all over another living being
+by vomiting it over another living being

-There is something oddly familiar about that tortured gaze
+Something oddly familiar about that tortured gaze

-I remember my great grandfather, my grandmother, my parents
+I remember my great grandfather, grandmother, parents

 Am I staring at my own reflection?